deckhouse/deckhouse/docs/site/pages/virtualization-platform/documentation/admin/platform-management/node-management/NODE_GROUP.md

 ### Managing an existing node automatically

 {% alert level="info" %}
-This feature is supported in Deckhouse 1.63 or newer.
+This feature is supported in Deckhouse 1.63 or higher.
 {% endalert %}

 To transfer an existing cluster node under CAPS management,